holly1238/mobile-sp/source/performance/fuseModules.rst

 1. Define the Example Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the same example model defined in the `PyTorch Mobile Performance Recipes <https://pytorch.org/tutorials/recipes/mobile_perf.html>`_:
+Use the same example model defined in the `PyTorch Mobile Performance <../performance/bestPractices.html>`_:

 ::